cornell-zhang/catalyst2018/lab2/README.md

 --------------------------

 ### Part 1.
 Robotic Sensors and Acutators
 In this part, you will experiment with the various sensors and actuators that you just identified on the robot.
-This will not only gradually introduce you to the sensors/actuators on the robot, but also get you much more comfortable with the software associated with the Arduino that you will be using to program different behaviors for your robot when doing the tasks in the next section.
+This is designed to not only introduce you to the components of the robot, but also accustom you to the software associated with the Arduino that you will be using in the next section.

 #### Part1.A Experiment with LEDs, Switches, and Potentiometer
-In this section, you will experiment with code that will either respond to or control the LEDs, switches, and potentiometer.
+In this section, you will experiment with code that will either respond to or control the LEDs, the switches, and the potentiometer.

 Now, we will program our robot very simply, using the code shown in Figure 4.
-You should type up this code into the Arduino IDE.
-As make more and more programs having to do with the robot, you will likely find yourself typing the same things over and over again.
-To avoid doing this many times, you may want to save your file using the menu item: File → Save and then create a new copy for this part by using the menu item: *File → Save As* … You can then delete portions of the code that you don’t need for your new project and start working.
+You should type this code into the Arduino IDE.
+As you write more programs, you will likely find yourself typing the same code components over and over again.
+To avoid doing this many times, you may want to save your file using the menu item: File → Save and then create a new copy for each new part by using the menu item: *File → Save As* … You can then delete portions of the code that you don’t need for your new project and start working.
 Once you are finished writing the code shown in Figure 4, upload your code to the Arduino and verify that the LED blinks as it should.
+To upload your code to the Arduino, first ensure that the black USB cable is plugged into your computer and the Arduino stack.
+Verify that your Arduino IDE is connected to the right serial port by clicking Tools → Port.
+Check that the 9V battery is plugged into the board as well.
+Compile your code by clicking the checkmark icon.
+Note: if errors arise when compiling your code, it is likely that you have one or more syntax errors.
+In this case, check that your code is exactly the same as the code in Figure 4 and compile it again.
+Finally upload your code by selecting the right arrow icon.
+After checking that the LED is blinking, you can play around with the delay to vary the blink rate.

 <a href="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/BlinkingLEDCode.png" target="_blank">Link to image of blinking LED code example</a>